tidysic/tidysic/README.md

 The music files can be sorted in any possible combination of nested folders that can be created from their tags.
-To do so, the desired folder architecture must be specified either in a `.tidyisc` configuration file located in the target folder, or in another file explicitly given to the program with the `--config` option.
+To do so, the desired folder architecture must be specified either in a `.tidysic` configuration file located in the target folder, or in another file explicitly given to the program with the `--config` option.
 The lookup order is as follow: